AWSClassroom-com/kiro_on_aws/labs/lab2/README.md

 Paste as your initial prompt:

 ```
-Build an AI-powered weekly nutrition summary feature for the food-tracker page.
+Create a new spec for a new feature that is a AI-powered weekly nutrition summary feature for the food-tracker page.

 Requirements:
 - On the food tracker page, add a "Generate Weekly Summary" button.